nus-cs2103-AY1617S2/addressbook-level4/docs/UserGuide.md

 ---
 ### Marking a task as completed: `done`
-The `done` command updates a task to mark it as completed.
+The `done` command archive the task at PREFIX_INDEX.

 Format: `done PREFIX_INDEX`

-**Notes**
-> * Marks a task at the specified PREFIX_INDEX as done

 **Examples**

-> * `done e1`
+> * `done t1`
 >
->    Mark event 1 as completed.
+>    Archive 1st to-do as completed.

 ---
 ### Marking a task as uncompleted: `undone`
-The `undone` command updates a task to mark it as uncompleted.
+The `undone` command unarchive the task at PREFIX_INDEX.

 Format: `undone PREFIX_INDEX`

-**Notes**
-> * Marks a task at the specified PREFIX_INDEX as not done

 **Examples:**
 > * `undone e1`
 >
->    Mark event 1 as uncompleted.
+>    Unarchive 1st event as uncompleted.

 ---
 ### Saving the data: `save`

-By default, OneTwoDo data is saved in a file called `todo.txt` in the data folder.
-You can change the file location by provideing a new file name as the parameter.
+By default, OneTwoDo data is saved in a file called `todolist.xml` in the data folder.
+You can change the file location by providing a new file name as the parameter.

 Note that changes made to OneTwoDo are automatically saved.
 You do not need to manually save them each time using the`save` command.